unix-witch/first-c-program/README.md

 # first-c-program
-The first actual C program that I had made that still exists
+Due to my habits of deleting projects when I feel like it, many of my early programs are lost.
+This is the first program I had made that is still avaliable, made when I was 11